Aegizz/aegizz.github.io/_site/index.md

     <a href="https://www.linkedin.com/in/lloyd-draysey-618647187/" class="btn btn-linkedin"><span class="icon"></span>View me on LinkedIn</a>
     <a href="https://twitter.com/AegizzR6" class="btn btn-twitter"><span class="icon"></span>View me on Twitter</a>
     </section>
     <p>Hi!
 My name is Lloyd, but I sometimes go by Aegizz.
 I am third year Computer Science student at The University of Adelaide with a major in Cybersecuritry.
-I currently work as a Digital Forernsic Analyst and spend my spare time researching and experimenting various areas of red teaming.</p>
+I currently work as a Digital Forernsic Analyst and spend my spare time researching and experimenting with various areas of red teaming.</p>
 </div>
 <div class="container">
     <section id="main_content">